The latest national and international news from BBC Radio 4.

 News from BBC Radio 4.

-The latest news about food, farming and the countryside.
-Presented by Anna Hill.
+The latest news about food, farming and the countryside, presented by Sybil Ruscoe.

-Morning news.
-Includes Sports Desk; Yesterday in Parliament; Weather; Thought for the Day.
+Morning news and current affairs.
+Includes Sports Desk; Weather; Thought for the Day.

 Jane Garvey presents the programme that offers a female perspective on the world.